the-chicken-leg/bigPDF/README.md

 # Make big PDFs

-Open the "big_pdf_maker.exe" file, and choose from which folder you would like to make a big PDF.
+Open the "bigPDFmaker.exe" file, and choose from which folder you would like to make a big PDF.
 You can run this program periodically to create new big PDFs when work instructions are updated.

 ![CLI with no error](/images/CLI_no_error.png)